basharast/ImLibretro/development/README.md

 This page will be improved by time

-for now here some quick details, to centralized the storage requests and avoid UWP limiations
+for now here some quick details, to centralized the storage requests and avoid UWP limitations

 ensure to link some functions with `ImmLibretro.lib`